Sb-CCL/fullstack-javascript-foundation/Week-13-Client-Server-Model-HTTP-Methods-Express/notes/README.md

 ## 1. Goal of the Week 🎯

-**Week 11 - Full Stack Architecture / Big Picture / Prep for upcoming 3 weeks**
+**Week 13 - Client-Server Model, HTTP Methods, Express**

-This week we are learning about full stack applications and building them using API and promises.
+This week we are learning about Client-Server Model, HTTP Methods, and Express.

 ## 2. Week Log Notes 📝